 Look and Style: The Omni has a look which many would grade as downmarket.
 It has no gadgets, only basic seats are provided but they are comfy ergonomically.

 Pickup: If you have to drive in crowded city it's fine.
 It gives a mileage of 12kmpl.

 Best Features: The space 5

-Launched in 1985, the Maruti Suzuki Omni pioneered a segment in Indian automotive industry.
-This versatile car comes with an option between an 8-seater and a 5-seater and is available in 4 variants, which includes cargo and ambulance as well.
-It has gone a long way in serving the consumers as a dual usage vehicle and helps its consumers in both personal as well as business needs.
-With 15.7 million satisfied Omni customers placing it amongst the top selling cars in India, this car with its high-r read more 1
+The Maruti Suzuki Omni pioneered a segment in the Indian automotive industry.
+This versatile car comes with an option between an 8-seater and a 5-seater, and is available in 4 variants, which includes cargo and ambulance as well.

 Look and Style: Looks and styling are outdated, not very still the same resemblance its outdated.

 Comfort: Yes, its spacious but not comfortable, not a sturdy vehicle would not recommend it for buying.

 Pickup: Pick up is okay, not so good it feels underpowered and not good to overtake with vehicle.